-I am always so excited when my small cousins, Michelle and Leila, come over to visit from Mombasa.
+I am always so excited when my small cousins, Mudola and Kadesa, come over to visit from Mombasa.
 The last time they came over, I made some simple spaghetti and my matata meatballs for dinner.
 The arrived just as I was taking the spaghetti from the heat.
-Michelle saw the spaghetti and yelled in excitement “Indomie!!!” and ran towards me.
+Mudola saw the spaghetti and yelled in excitement “Indomie!!!” and ran towards me.
 Indomie are a popular noodle brand in this country.
-And because noodles kinda resemble spaghetti, to 3 year old Michelle, I was making her favorite noodles.
+And because noodles kinda resemble spaghetti, to 3 year old Mudola , I was making her favorite noodles.
 She quickly asked for some, and gobbled them down amid giggles, a cheeky sparkle in her eyes and that warm incandescence that filled the room whenever she laughed.
 She is adorable!

 PREP TIME: 20 MINUTES COOK TIME: 15 MINUTES SERVES: 3